docker-hy/docker-hy.github.io/part3.md

 We can now see that our `youtube-dl` worked previously because of our `curl` dependencies.
 If `youtube-dl` would have been installed as a package, it would have declared `ca-certificates` as its dependency.

-Now what we could do is to first `purge --auto-remove` and then add `ca-certificates` back with `apt-get install` or just install `ca-certificates` along with other pacakges before removing `curl`:
+Now what we could do is to first `purge --auto-remove` and then add `ca-certificates` back with `apt-get install` or just install `ca-certificates` along with other packages before removing `curl`:

 ```
 FROM ubuntu:16.04